mit-rss/wall_follower/README.md

 Of course, you are going to build and test it in simulation first :).

-Create a new package for your safety controller (place it in ```~/racecar_ws/src```).
+This will be implemented as a new package (place it in ```~/racecar_ws/src```).
 Your goal is to make a node in this package that prevents the racecar from crashing into obstacles.

-*The below section on muxes will help you decide which topic your safety controller should publish to once deployed on the racecar.
+*The section on muxes (down below) will help you decide which topic your safety controller should publish to once deployed on the racecar.
 Make this topic a ROS parameter so that you can easily change it between the simulation and the racecar.*

 On the racecar, we will want you to be able to demonstrate that your safety controller is robust.
 You should be able to attempt to crash the racecar in a variety of scenarios and have the safety controller prevent the crashes.
 You should also be able to walk in front of the racecar without it running into you.

 At the same time, your racecar should not be "scared".
 You should still be able to drive close to walls, turn around corners, go fast etc., without the racecar freezing in its tracks.
 You will be required to run your safety controller in all future labs, so don't cripple yourself with something overprotective.

+### Wall Follower

+Last week, each member of your team designed their own version of a wall-following algorithm for the racecar simulator.
+However, you only get one racecar!

+Your team will need to work together to combine ideas from multiple team members' implementations of the wall follower to make a single, more robust controller.

+*Note: PID controllers are not one-size-fits-all.
+You may find that different parameter tunings, controller implementations, and special cases work best for different racecar speeds and racetrack conditions.
+Expand your wall following algorithm to take this into account by adjusting based on race conditions.*

+While developing and iterating on your combined algorithm, consider how you can accurately gauge its performance, especially when comparing two different implementations or parameter tunings.
+Include a qualitative **and** quantitative discussion on this and how you settled on your final wall following algorithm in your team's briefing and report.
+We recommend creating visuals to help support your conclusion!

+Questions to help with evaluating your wall follower:
+- How do you know when your wall follower is performing well?
+- What data can you collect to quantitatively evaluate wall-following performance?
+- What race conditions (especially racecar speeds and racecar paths) should you test on to best determine performance?
+- What graphs/visuals can you create to help make evaluation easier?

 ### Muxes

-The racecar has a command mux with different levels of priority that you will need in building your safety controller.
+Unlike the simulation (in which you just publish to the `/drive` topic), the racecar has a command mux with different levels of priority that you will need in building your controllers.

 ![Muxes](https://i.imgur.com/Y8oQCLe.png)